restimel/dynamicAstar/README.md

 ### Option ###

-This is an optional parameter to chnage the default setting:
+This is an optional parameter to change the default settings:

 * **isFinalNode** _((Node) => boolean)_: This is a function which is called to know if the given node is the target (it should return true if it is the target).
-By default it only checks that `costEstimation` is worth `0` so if it does not fit your environament you should rewrite this final condition.
+By default it only checks that `costEstimation` is worth `0` so if it does not fit your environment you should rewrite this ending condition.
 * **max** _(boolean)_: If this value is `false`, it looks for the shortest path.
 If this value is `true`, it looks for the longest path.
 The default value is `false`.

-Please not that it can be very tricky to set a correct environment to find the longest path (mainly to find a correct heuristic).
+Please note that it can be very tricky to set a correct environment to find the longest path mainly to find a correct heuristic (estimation cost).

 ## Examples